rust-bitcoin/rust-bitcoin/README.md

 ## Consensus

 This library **must not** be used for consensus code (i.e. fully validating blockchain data).
-It technically supports doing this, but doing so is very ill-advised because there are many deviations, known and unknown, between this library and the Bitcoin Core reference implementation.
+It technically supports doing this, using the feature-gated script parser, but doing so is very ill-advised because there are many deviations, known and unknown, between this library and the Bitcoin Core reference implementation.
 In a consensus based cryptocurrency such as Bitcoin it is critical that all parties are